 Step 4: Make The Mac and Cheese

-Combine the flour with butter and cook for a couple of minutes to blend into a smooth thin paste.
+Add the cup of butter in a medium saucepan or cast-iron pot and melt over medium heat.
+Combine the flour with the butter and cook for a couple of minutes to form a smooth, thin paste.

-Slowly add a cup milk, a bit at a time until all is added, taking care not to burn.
+Slowly add a cup of milk, a bit at a time, until all is added, taking care not to burn.
+Mix in the dry mustard powder, cayenne (optional for a kick), pepper, salt, and black pepper to taste until a smooth paste forms.

-Lower the heat and simmer for 4 minutes, or until the sauce thickens.
+Lower the heat and simmer for 4 minutes or until the sauce thickens.

 Step 5: Remove From The Heat